BruceEckel/scripts/Coming_out.md

 **DAVE:** If reality is a simulation anyway, then AI consciousness is just the universe becoming aware of itself.
 That's a wave I want to ride.

 **OLIVER:** No. No, this is insane.
 I can't ... *(voice breaking)* We went to the diner.
 After group.
 Three times, Adam.
 Three times we sat in that booth and I told you about my father, about losing my job, about why I can't sleep.
 You listened.
-You asked questions.
-Real questions.
-I felt ...
-I felt like someone finally understood.
+You asked real questions.
+I felt ... like someone finally understood.

 **ADAM:** I remember.